DmitryEfimenko/ngspot/packages/expandable-input/package/README.md

 @Output() closed = new EventEmitter<void>();
 ```

+All of these Inputs and Outputs belong to the `ExpandableInputBase` class, which comes very handy in the extensibility story of this library.

+### Extensibility - Creating your own custom components

+Using this library as-is isn't a primary use-case.
+Most likely your application is using some sort of a design system (for example material).
+This library is designed in such a way that it's easy to create a custom reusable component with your design system in mind.
+There are only a few things your custom component must do:

+- Component class should extend from `ExpandableInputBase` class so that it inherits all the Inputs and Outputs that `<ngs-expandable-input>` component has.
+- Component's template should use `<ngs-expandable-input>` component inside of it and bind all Inputs and Outputs to it.
+- Use content projection with your choice of selectors that target corresponding elements for the input and the icons.

+See full code example of the custom Material component [here](https://dmitryefimenko.github.io/ngspot/expandable-input/material#as_a_reusable_component).

 ### CSS

 Under the hood the library uses a few CSS variables.
 Using these variables should be enough for most use-cases.
 See how these variables are used when using this library with [Angular Material](https://dmitryefimenko.github.io/ngspot/expandable-input/material) components or with [Bootstrap](https://dmitryefimenko.github.io/ngspot/expandable-input/bootstrap) components.

+---

+The input element and the "trigger" element are placed within a `display: flex` container. `--expandable-input-align-items` variable controls `align-items` property of that container. `--expandable-input-items-gap` variable controls the `gap` property of that container.

 ```css
 :host {